-What the Off-Season Rise of RSV Cases Means For Kids & AdultsAug.
-17, 2021 - Katie McCallum
+What the Rise of RSV Cases Means For Kids & AdultsOct.
+21, 2022 - Katie McCallum

-So, with yet another virus looming that passes easily from person to person, continue to remind kids of the behaviors that help prevent the spread of germs — especially as they head back to school.
+With several viruses looming, all of which can pass fairly easily from person to person, it's important to continue to remind kids of the behaviors that help prevent the spread of germs.

-"The good news is that the everyday precautions you and your family take to stay safe from COVID-19, such as wearing a mask, social distancing, hand hygiene and avoiding crowds, will also help protect you from RSV," says Dr. Long.
+"The good news is that the everyday precautions you and your family take to stay safe from the flu and COVID-19 will also help protect you from RSV," says Dr. Long.